PrajwalRaj17/Data-Portfolio/README.md

-# Project Title
-Personal Finance Analysis
+## Personal Finance Analysis
-# About
+### About
-A data analysis project using Python and pandas to analyse personal monthly expenses across 6 months, built from a real messy multi-sheet Excel file.
+A data analysis project using Python and pandas to analyse 6 months of personal expenses as an international student in Sydney, Australia.
+Built from a real messy multi-sheet Excel file with inconsistent formatting and missing values.
-Skills demonstrated - Python, Pandas, Visualization , Data Cleaning and Analysis

-## Data cleaning with pandas
+What this project covers

-Handling messy real-world data
+### Loading and cleaning messy multi-sheet Excel data
-Looping through multiple Excel sheets
+- Looping through multiple sheets and combining into one dataframe
-Combining and transforming dataframes

-## Tools used

-Python
-Pandas
-Jupyter Notebook

-## What's coming

-Monthly spending analysis
+- Monthly spending analysis and category breakdown
-Category breakdown
-Data visualisation with matplotlib
+- Data visualisation using matplotlib
+- Key insights drawn from real personal finance data

+### Key findings

+- Rent accounts for 35% of total expenses
+- November was the highest spending month at $1,417 AUD
+- Minimum $975 AUD/month required for living costs in Sydney

+### Tools used
+- Python, Pandas, Matplotlib, Jupyter Notebook